rvthak/Makefile-Maker/README.md

 // Started working on a new version, update coming soon

-A small simple program that creates makefiles automatically
+A small simple program that creates simple makefiles automatically

 How to use:
 1) Compile the object file makefileMKv0_2.o with: gcc -o maker makefileMKv0_2.o